-A student may receive student financial aid for any attempted credits in his or her program of study that do not exceed 150% of the published length of the student's educational program at the College.
-For example, a student enrolled in a 60 credit degree program may receive financial aid for a maximum of 90 attempted credit hours.
-Similarly, a student enrolled in a 30 credit certificate program may receive financial aid for a maximum of 45 attempted credit hours.
-Any attempted credits at the College must be included in the calculation.
-This 150% maximum credit hours rule is applicable to students who change majors or who pursue a double major.
+Students may receive financial aid for any attempted credits in his/her program of study that do not exceed 150% of the published length of the student's educational program at the college.
+For example, students enrolled in a 60 credit degree program may receive financial aid for a maximum of 90 attempted credit hours.
+Similarly, students enrolled in a 30 credit certificate program may receive financial aid for a maximum of 45 attempted credit hours.
+Any attempted credits at the college must be included in the calculation.
+The 150% maximum credit hours rule is applicable to students who change majors, programs, or who pursue a double major.